Kinoma/KPR-examples/tutorials/projects/README.md

 Connect Kinoma Element and sensors to a cat door to keep track of your pet’s activity.

 This simple project can track a cat's in-and-out activity using an off-the-shelf cat door, Kinoma Element, a basic LED, and two sets of magnetic reed sensors.
-The optional mobile companion app, also built with KinomaJS, tells you where your cat currently is and keeps track of how
+The optional mobile companion app, also built with KinomaJS, tells you where your cat currently is and keeps track of how much time your cat spends outside.

 <div style="clear:both; margin-bottom: 16px;"></div>